Mohamed Al-Fayed: Fulham F.C.

-Al-Fayed bought west London professional football club Fulham F.C. for £6.25 million in 1997.
+Al-Fayed bought west London professional football club Fulham F.C. for £6.75 million in 1997.
 The purchase was made via Bill Muddyman's Muddyman Group.
 His long-term aim was that Fulham would become a Premier League side within five years.
-In 2001, Fulham won the First Division (now Football League Championship) under manager Jean Tigana, winning 101 points and scoring 90 goals in the 2000/2001 season.
+In the 2000–01 season, Fulham won the First Division under manager Jean Tigana, winning 101 points and scoring 90 goals, and were promoted to the Premier League.
 This meant that Al-Fayed had achieved his Premier League aim a year ahead of schedule.
-By 2002, Fulham were competing in European football, winning the Intertoto Cup and challenging in the UEFA Cup.
-Fulham reached the final of the 2009–10 UEFA Europa League and continued to play in the Premier League throughout Al-Fayed's tenure as owner, which ended in 2013.
+By 2002, Fulham were competing in European football, winning the Intertoto Cup and participating in the UEFA Cup.
+Fulham reached the 2010 UEFA Europa League final, which they lost to Atletico Madrid, and continued to play in the Premier League throughout Al-Fayed's tenure as owner, which ended in 2013.

 Fulham temporarily left Craven Cottage while it was being upgraded to meet modern safety standards.
 There were fears that the club would not return to the Cottage after it was revealed that Al-Fayed had sold the first right to build on the ground to a property development firm.

 Fulham lost a legal case against former manager Tigana in 2004 after Al-Fayed had wrongly alleged that Tigana had overpaid more than £7m for new players and had negotiated transfers in secret.
 In 2009, Al-Fayed said that he was in favour of a wage cap for footballers, and criticised the management of The Football Association and Premier League as "run by donkeys who don't understand business, who are dazzled by money."

 A statue of the American entertainer Michael Jackson was unveiled by Al-Fayed in April 2011 at Craven Cottage.
 In 1999 Jackson had attended a league game against Wigan Athletic at the stadium.
 Following criticism of the statue, Al-Fayed said "If some stupid fans don't understand and appreciate such a gift this guy gave to the world they can go to hell.
 I don't want them to be fans."
 The statue was taken down by the club's new owners in 2013; Al-Fayed blamed the club's subsequent relegation from the Premier League on the 'bad luck' brought by its removal.
 Al-Fayed then donated the statue to the National Football Museum.
-In March 2019, the statue was removed from the museum due to the backlash against Jackson caused by the child-abuse accusations against him in the documentary Leaving Neverland.
+In March 2019, the statue was removed from the museum, with a spokesperson saying it had been planned for "several months" to introduce exhibits that "better represent" football; the removal followed accusations of child sexual abuse by Jackson in the documentary Leaving Neverland.

 Under Al-Fayed Fulham F.C. was owned by Mafco Holdings, based in the tax haven of Bermuda and in turn owned by Al-Fayed and his family.
 By 2011, Al-Fayed had lent Fulham F.C. £187 million in interest free loans.
 In July 2013, it was announced that Al-Fayed had sold the club to Pakistani American businessman Shahid Khan, who owns the NFL's Jacksonville Jaguars.

 Business interests

-Al-Fayed's business interests include:
+Al-Fayed's business interests included: